 Our filmmaking style is very observational and true to life.
 We’re documentarians, sharing stories of real people in an honest way, capturing genuine moments as they happen.
 Our extensive experience in working with and understanding the needs of vulnerable people allows us to offer a uniquely ethical and sensitive approach.

-We’re based in Melbourne, Australia and we also work regularly with people and organisations interstate and internationally.
+We’re based in Melbourne, Australia, but regularly work with people and organisations interstate and internationally.

 Producer / Director / Founder

 Corinne’s an exceptional storyteller with the ability to carefully craft thought-provoking films that affect people’s hearts.

-She started her first video production business in 2003 at the age of 19, shaping it over the last 17 years into Fire Films.
-Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Winners and Losers, Underbelly, The Pacific, and more.
+She started her first video production business in 2003 at the age of 19, shaping it over the last 18 years into Fire Films.
+Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Underbelly, Steven Spielberg's The Pacific, and more.

-Corinne holds a Bachelor of Communication Studies (Digital Television Production) from the University of New England, and is currently completing a Bachelor of Science at Monash University.
+Corinne holds a Bachelor of Communication Studies (Digital Television Production) from University of New England, and is currently completing a Bachelor of Science at Monash University.